DiltheyLab/MPore/README.md

 The `File_name` column is used as the isolate identifier throughout the downstream analysis.

 For visualization and compatibility purposes, it is recommended to:
-- avoid overly long `File_name` entries,
+- avoid overly long `File_name` entries
-- avoid whitespace characters,
+- avoid whitespace characters
 - use continuous, descriptive strings instead

 An example input CSV file is shown below: